Slicer/Slicer/Docs/user_guide/modules/transforms.md

 ### Apply transform

-Controls what nodes the currently selected "Active transform" is applied to.
+Controls what nodes the currently selected Transform is applied to.

-- Transformable: List the nodes in the scene that *do not* directly use the active transform node.
+- Transformable: List the nodes in the scene that *do not* directly use the selected transform node.
-- Transformed: List the nodes in the scene that use the active transform node.
+- Transformed: List the nodes in the scene that use the selected transform node.
-- Right arrow: Apply the active transform node to the selected nodes in Transformable list.
+- Right arrow: Apply the selected transform node to the selected nodes in Transformable list.
-- Left arrow: Remove the active transform node from the selected nodes in the Transformed list.
+- Left arrow: Remove the selected transform node from the selected nodes in the Transformed list.
-- Harden transform: Harden active transform on the nodes selected in the Transformed list.
+- Harden transform: Harden selected transform on the nodes selected in the Transformed list.

 ### Convert

-This section can sample the active transform on a grid (specified by the selected "Reference volume") and save it to a node.
+This section can sample the selected transform on a grid (specified by the selected "Reference volume") and save it to a node.
 Depending on the type of selected "Output displacement field" node, slightly different information is exported:
 - Scalar volume node : magnitude of displacement is saved as a scalar volume
 - Vector volume node: displacement vectors are saved as voxel values (in RAS coordinate system).
 When the vector volume is written to file, the image grid is saved in LPS coordinate system, but displacement values are still kept in RAS coordinate system.
 - Transform node: a grid transform is constructed.
 This can be used for creating an inverted displacement field that any ITK application can read.
 When the grid transform is written to file, both the image grid and displacement values are saved in LPS coordinate system.